-This process was guided by the definitions established by the American Association of State Highway and Transportation Officials (AASHTO), with some adjustments made for local conditions.
-In addition, the State's mandated standards for residential roadways are published in the Residential Site Improvement Standards (RSIS).
+This classification process was guided by the definitions established by the American Association of State Highway and Transportation Officials (AASHTO), with some adjustments made for local conditions.
+In addition, the State's mandated standards for residential roadways are published in the Residential Site Improvement Standards (RSIS) as established by NJAC 5:21 et seq.
 The Township is required to comply with RSIS standards, although a municipal land use board may grant de minimus exceptions from the RSIS and, in more substantial matters, request a waiver of a standard from the Site Improvement Advisory Board.
 These standards specify the design criteria for residential roadway infrastructure for roadway classifications from major collector and lower, which include minor collectors and local roads.
-Local roads can fall into many RSIS classifications (i.e. alleys, loop roads, cul-de-sacs).
+Local roads can fall into one of many RSIS classifications (i.e. alleys, loop roads, cul-de-sacs).